 On April 25 of that year, in Philadelphia, the 37-year-old Young and his Red Sox lost to Rube Waddell of the A’s, 2–0; he permitted no hits in the last three innings after a leadoff double in the sixth.
 On April 30, Young relieved starter George Winter in the third, with none out and two on; he hurled seven hitless relief innings for the 4–1 win.
 On May 5, in a rematch with Waddell, the Cyclone threw a perfect game, bringing his hitless streak to 18 innings.
 Finally, on May 11, he breezed through the first six innings against Detroit before allowing a hit after one man had gone down in the seventh.
 He had pitched 25-1/3 consecutive innings without allowing a hit, a record that still stands, more than a century later.

 When I wrote The Relief Pitcher, published in 1979 with the now quaint subtitle “Baseball’s New Hero,” the save had been an official statistic for ten years, and no reliever had yet been inducted into the Hall of Fame.
 In that year’s balloting Hoyt Wilhelm received 38.9 percent of the required 75; by 1985 he was in.
 But proximity is not causality; it is unlikely my book influenced that happy outcome, as my royalty statements will attest.
 However, when I noticed this forlorn work on my shelf this week, the thought struck me that, 33 years later, some of it might still be worth your attention.
-So, as I wrote in 1979 (with a handful of updates of fact or prose infelicity):
+So, as I wrote in 1979 (with a handful of updates to fact or repairs of prose infelicity):

 While the future of the relief pitcher is assuredly “ahead of him,” in that immortal baseball tautology, his past lies farther behind him than one might imagine.
 It goes back beyond Page and Konstanty, beyond Murphy and Marberry, beyond even Otis Crandall, often identified as the game’s first reliever.
 In fact, the story of relief pitching begins with the man to whom so much of Major League Baseball traces its roots, Harry Wright.